sst/sst/www/docs/constructs/migration.md

       },
     });
     ```
+    And the string values are auto-completed in your IDE.
-1. Complete support for inline TS Docs
+3. Complete support for inline TS Docs

+   v1 SST constructs also come with TS Docs.
+So you can see helpful docs in your IDE and the new construct docs are also auto-generated from them.

-1. Laying the foundation for full typesafey
+4. Laying the foundation for full typesafey

-## Steps
+## Upgrade Steps
 Estimated time: 15 minutes

 1. Run `npx sst update 1.0.0-beta.5`
-1. For each SST construct used in your app, find its corresponding section in the [Changelog](#changelog) below, and follow the steps to update.
+2. For each SST construct used in your app, find its corresponding section in the [Changelog](#changelog) below, and follow the steps to update.
-1. Check all constructs have been updated:
+3. Ensure that all the constructs have been updated:
-    - For TS projects (ie. using `index.ts`), run `npx run tsc --noEmit` or `yarn run tsc --noEmit` to ensure there are not type errors.
+    - For TS projects (ie. using `index.ts`), run `npx run tsc --noEmit` or `yarn run tsc --noEmit` to ensure there are no type errors.
-    - For JS projects (ie. using `index.js`), run `npx sst build` or `yarn sst build` to ensure there are no build warning.
+    - For JS projects (ie. using `index.js`), run `npx sst build` or `yarn sst build` to ensure there are no build warnings.
-1. As a final check, run `npx sst diff` prior to deploying and review the changes.
+4. As a final check, run `npx sst diff` prior to deploying and review the proposed changes.

 ## Changelog
 ### App Changelog